karatelabs/karate/karate-core/README.md

 ```

 ## `driver.click()`
+Just triggers a click event on the DOM element, does *not* wait for a page load.
 ```cucumber
 * driver.click('input[name=someName]')
 ```

 ## `driver.submit()`
-The difference from `click` is that it would wait for a new page to load.
+Triggers a click event on the DOM element, *and* waits for the next page to load.
 ```cucumber
 * driver.submit('.myClass')
 ```